Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Stages of money laundering

-• Placement: The first step a launderer takes is funneling their dirty money into the financial system, typically through a bank account or business.
-For example, funds can be blended with clean money, such as income generated by a business, or be used to pay debt, buy real estate, or buy stock from shady brokers.
+• Placement: The first step a launderer takes is funneling their dirty money into the financial system, typically through a bank account or business, in order to create the appearance of a legitimate source.
+For example, funds can be blended with clean money, such as income generated by an actual business, or used to pay debt, buy real estate, or buy cryptocurrency.

-• Layering: Once the dirty money is placed, the next step is to hide its source through a series of obscure and complicated bookkeeping maneuvers.
-The process often involves international transfers, especially to countries with laws that strongly protect account-holder privacy.
-According to the Basel Institue on Governance in Switzerland, in 2022, the top five countries with financial systems extremely vulnerable to money laundering were The Democratic Republic of the Congo, Haiti, Myanmar, Mozambique, and Madagascar.
-Typically, the dirty money is divvied up multiple times until it becomes almost impossible to track back to its source.
+• Layering: Once the dirty money is placed, the next step is to hide its source, often through simple account transfers or even obscure and complicated bookkeeping maneuvers.
+The process can even involve international transfers, where it benefits from laws that strongly protect account-holder privacy.
+According to the Basel Institute on Governance in Switzerland, in 2023, the top five countries with financial systems extremely vulnerable to money laundering were Haiti, Chad, Myanmar, the Democratic Republic of the Congo, and the Republic of the Congo.
+Typically, large caches of dirty money are divvied up multiple times until it becomes almost impossible to track back to its source.

-• Integration: Once the dirty money has been laundered, it can be integrated into a clean bank account where it can be used for any purpose.
+• Integration: Once the dirty money has been laundered, it can be integrated into a clean bank account or the general financial system where it can be used for any purpose, but generally to benefit further criminal enterprises.

 Dangers of money laundering and financial crime